 Let’s talk brains: We know perimenopause and menopause can impact our brains.

-Women report feeling mentally “foggy,” having trouble concentrating, struggling to find the right word or remember if they scheduled that dentist appointment.
+Women report feeling mentally “foggy,” having trouble concentrating, struggling to find the right word or remember if they scheduled that dentist appointment and even get mild-tension menopause headaches.
 Like the zombies we sometimes feel we’ve become, we just want a fresh brain.

 It usually starts in perimenopause, as estrogen levels begin sloping downward.
 Foggy brain (and some short-term memory impairment, fatigue, and loss of focus) happens because, as neuroscientist Dr. Lisa Mosconi told us, estrogen is a “master-regulator” of our brains.
 We have lots of widely distributed estrogen receptors in our brains, and when estrogen levels decline, a critical energy source is gone.
 To put it simply, perimenopause brains are tired.